Parks in Damascus

 299 Whistlestop Road

-The Damascus Dog Park, dedicated in honor of Jack McCrady, is the newest park in town.
-Phase One of development is nearly complete and the dog park features two large fenced-in areas for off-leash play.
-The Damascus Dog Park is volunteer-built and community-driven.
-The dog park is a tremendous asset for residents, visitors, and neighboring communities.
+The Damascus Dog Park features two large fenced-in areas for off-leash play and a creekside trail for water access.
+The dog park is volunteer-built and community-driven, and is a tremendous asset for residents, visitors, and neighboring communities.
+The dog park is dedicated in honor of Jack McCrady.
 Access the Damascus Dog Park from Whistlestop Road, off South Railroad Avenue, or from the Virginia Creeper Trail near Trestle 17.

 Park Amenities: Dog Park, Benches, Creek Access, Parking